Trump willing to negotiate when Iran is 'ready' for talks | DW | 21.05.2019

 "If they call we will certainly negotiate, but that is going to be up to them," he told reporters.
 "I only want them to call if they are ready."

-The US has been boosting its military presence in the Middle East citing the risk of hostile actions from Tehran.
+The US has been boosting its military presence in the Middle East, citing the risk of hostile actions from Tehran.
 Earlier this month, Pentagon deployed an aircraft carrier to the Persian Gulf and started flying B-52 bombers on "deterrence missions" in the region.
-Last week, the US evacuated all non-emergency diplomatic staff from their Baghdad embassy and the Erbil consulate and put its troops in Iran and Syria on high alert.
+Last week, the US evacuated all non-emergency diplomatic staff from their Baghdad embassy and the Erbil consulate, and also put its troops in Iran and Syria on high alert.

 Read more: Iran military officials say US had started 'psychological war'